 The cruise tourism segment is showing itself to be increasingly capable of boosting Malta’s status as a must-visit destination.
-In 2016, more than 682,000 cruise passengers were recorded, representing a rise of 2% compared to 2015.
-For 2017, the Valletta Cruise Port forecasts over 700,000 passenger movements and 330 port calls.
+In 2017, more than 670,000 passengers were recorded.
 Valletta Cruise Port has a long list of clients, including AIDA Cruises, Royal Caribbean Cruise Lines and MSC Crociere to name but a few.
 The port has also built up a strong relationship with TUI Cruises, which has made Malta its homeport for its Mediterranean cruises.
 Further improvements to the quay infrastructure, as well as a proposed extension of the cruise port, are seen as critical for the continued growth of this segment.
 Expansion plans are also in the pipeline for Gozo, which seeks to develop amenities to facilitate cruise liners to include the island in their Central Mediterranean routes.
 While Gozo’s harbour currently does not offer berthing facilities for cruise ships, works are underway on a new buoy that would allow boutique cruise liners of the smaller and medium sizes to anchor off the island.
 The construction of a dedicated cruise liner terminal is not being excluded for the future.

 Due to the sector’s importance to Malta’s economic wellbeing, the government accords tourism a high priority.
 Tourism policy is drawn up by the Ministry of Tourism and the sector is overseen by the Malta Tourism Authority (MTA).
 The MTA remains focused on positioning Malta not only as a summer destination with fabulous weather, but also as an exciting year-round destination for events, entertainment, the arts, culture and sports.
 In reducing the effects of seasonality, Malta’s tourism sector has already achieved some remarkable results.
 Last year was the first year that hotels have reported profits in the first quarter of the year, which has traditionally been a loss-making period.
 While independent travel is growing in Malta, package deals remain important for the sector, in particular in the off-peak season when cheaper offers make Malta an attractive travel option.
 The MTA is also putting increased emphasis on ensuring that services of restaurants and hotels are up to standard.
 The authority is incentivising hotels to upgrade and is working to ensure that all establishments remain top quality.